rubenahrens/numbers-iq-game/README.md

 5. The game gets progressively harder as you score points

-## 🧠 Strategies to Excel at Numerosity
+## 🧠 Strategies to Excel at Numbers IQ Game

 ### General Techniques